qemu/qemu/docs/devel/build-system.rst

   executables.
 Build rules for various subdirectories are included in other meson.build files spread throughout the QEMU source tree.

-`rules.mak`
-  This file provides the generic helper rules for invoking build tools, in particular the compiler and linker.

 `tests/Makefile.include`
   Rules for building the unit tests.
 This file is included directly by the top level Makefile, so anything defined in this file will influence the